Emergency Eye Doctor Near You

 The most common reasons patients visit our eye doctor for urgent care are:

 - Eye infection

-- Corneal abrasion
+- Corneal scratches

-- Foreign object stuck in your eye
+- Foreign object stuck in the eye

 - Burns on your eye or eyelid

 - Sudden vision loss

 - Double vision

 - New “floaters” in your field of view